wormhole-foundation/wormhole/docs/operations.md

 ✅ /v1/heartbeats
 ```

-If the guardian public rpc is not exposed, the `--url` flag can be omitted:
+If the guardian public RPC is not exposed, the `--url` flag can be omitted:

 ```shell
 $ go run main.go --pubKey 0xDA798F6896A3331F64b48c12D1D57Fd9cbe70811